 What are the symptoms of pelvic pain?

-These are examples of the different types of pelvic pain most commonly described by women, and their possible cause or origin.
+These are examples of the different types of pelvic pain most commonly described, and their possible cause or origin.
 Always talk with your healthcare provider for a diagnosis.

 Type of pain